The organiser of the event – Tatra SkyMarathon (hereinafter: the “Event” or the “Race” or the “Competition”) is:

 https://maps.app.goo.gl/M6W8rozCLv5bE6hv7

-The Orava Marathon course follows marked hiking trails in Orava and Podhale as well as marked forest paths.
-Additionally, especially in the initial section, the course leads along public roads.
+The Orava Marathon route follows marked tourist trails in the Orava and Podhale regions, as well as designated forest trails.
+Additionally, especially in the initial section, the route runs along public roads.

 The detailed route is shown on a topographic map and course profile visualisation on the website: https://tatraskymarathon.pl and at the link: